 It’s time to change the way you think about exercise.
 It doesn’t have to be time consuming, tedious or even particularly hard.

-The key to exercise for busy mums is choosing the right kind of exercise.
+The key to exercise as a busy single mum is choosing the right kind of practice.
 Something that fits into your schedule, gets results and you enjoy.
 Once you have the formula, you’ll be off and running, quite literally.

 Are you ready to reform the way you look and feel?
 Let’s get warmed-up with these simple ideas.